 Catch basins located within roads to be resurfaced are inspected and repaired/retrofitted.
-In addition, new hydrodynamic separators were installed on Hillstown Road, Gardner Street and Manchester High School parking lot.
+In addition, a new water quality basin was installed at Manchester Country Club.

 Describe plans for continuing the Retrofit program and how to achieve a goal of 1% DCIA disconnection in future years.
 [Provide information if available in 2017 report.
 Section to be completed for the 2019 Annual Report.]